manzoorqirat-boop/TanaBanaApp/README.md

 Report, P&L, Cash Flow, Payment Follow-up (Receivables), Audit Trail;
-**Phase 4** — RoleGate navigation guard, offline banner, app icon/splash assets; and an **audit pass** — a full page-by-page, method-by-method, type-by-type diff against the web app, which found and fixed a real permissions bug and two missing screens (Dashboard, Settings), and surfaced two larger gaps intentionally left for a follow-up rather than rushed (see "Audit pass" below).
+**Phase 4** — RoleGate navigation guard, offline banner, app icon/splash assets; and an **audit pass** — a full page-by-page, method-by-method, type-by-type diff against the web app, done in two rounds.
+The first found and fixed a real permissions bug, two missing screens (Dashboard, Settings), and a missing Supplier Ledger view; the second built out the one gap from the first round large enough to defer — Job Work's entire "Activity" tab (dispatch/receive/balances/ payables/account drill-down), previously just a master list.
+One item remains intentionally deferred: i18n is wired up (full key parity, `LanguageToggle` works) but not actually called from any screen past Login — see "Audit pass" below for why that's its own project rather than a quick add.
 The whole project type-checks with zero errors and zero unused locals/params (`npx tsc --noEmit` and `--noUnusedLocals --noUnusedParameters` both exit clean).

 ## What's here